SofieVerrewaere/sofieverrewaere.github.io/_posts/2018-12-17-Second place in the European Big Data Prize.md

 #### Handling zero values
 Zero values occur frequently in the training data (about one in three data points).
 Unlike the interpolated values, these represent real target values and hence require a special treatment.
 The huge amount of zero values is captured by defining two types of targets, targets for regular (non-zero) values and the probability of zero values.
 The combined forecast is the probability of a non-zero value times the forecasted non-zero value, conditioned on it not being zero.
 This corresponds to the combined regression target in expectation.
 Modeling the two losses independently is thus tackling the same objective of optimizing the RMSE with a single model!
-The zero values are not incorporated in the regular values loss.
+The zero values are not incorporated in the optimization of the regular values loss.
 {% include image.html url="/img/EC/split_into_2_series.jpg" description="<small>Split time series into a 2 series, one for zero values (0/1), one for regular values[0,1]</small>" %}